 This kind of battery damage occurs when, for example, a vehicle's headlights have been left on, and the vehicle remains unused for a period of days or weeks ...or a battery has been left on a shelf in a workshop for a period of months, and it has self-discharged until it is flat.
-Almost undoubtedly, in both cases the battery will have to be recycled.
+Almost undoubtedly, in both cases the battery will have to be discarded.

-If any of the damage is reversible, it can be reversed by recharging the battery in the normal way (it may be slow if it will recharge), and then applying an equalisation charge until the battery voltage reaches 16V or 17V (for a 12V battery) for a period of, say, three hours.
+If any of the damage is reversible, it can be reversed by recharging the battery in the normal way (if it will recharge), and then applying an equalisation charge until the battery voltage reaches 16V or 17V (for a 12V battery) for a period of, say, three hours.
 This will force the sulphated areas of the plate to release the sulphate back into the electrolyte.
-Success is not guaranteed, and in nearly all cases there will be some permanent capacity loss.
+Success is not guaranteed.